The Wake Forest School of Business offers a four-year bachelor of science degree, with majors in:

 ACC 391.
 Professional Accounting Internship.
 (3 h)

-Professional accounting field work, under the direction of a faculty memeber, in a public accounting firm, corporate enterprise, or not-for-profit organization.
-Students gain relevant practical experience which builds on prior coursework and provides an experiential knowledge base for coursework in the fifth year.
-Students are expected to provide weekly reports and write a reflective paper on their on their internship experience.
+Professional accounting field work, under the direction of a faculty member.
+Students gain relevant practical experience which builds on prior coursework and provides an experiential knowledge base for coursework.
 Pass/Fail.
-P-Admission to the MSA program and POI.
+P-ACC 390.
+C-ACC 392.

 BUS 101S.
 Introduction to Business Software.
 (1.5 h)